 - Keep valuables out of sight

-- Share your itinerary with someone you trust
+- Send your itinerary to someone you trust.

 - Use official transportation services